 What matters for Canadian consumers?

 Another common misconception is that Canadians celebrate the same holidays as their neighbors in the US.
 While you won’t find Canadians celebrating thanksgiving at the same time, you could make the most of action de grace in Quebec, or look at Canadian federal holidays.
-Plus, there are a number of different provincial holidays too.
+Plus, there are a number of different provincial holidays too, so looking at a holiday calendar for Canada can be really useful.

-So, if we’ve inspired you to deep dive into Canadian SEO, get in touch, we’re here to help.
-As you can see, there’s a bit more to success that first meets the eye!
+So, to finish things off, we hope we’ve inspired you to deep dive into Canadian SEO.
+If you’d like to know more get in touch, we’re here to help.
+As you can see, there’s a bit more to Canadian SEO that first meets the eye!

 Watch Myriam's Episode